dsyomichev/rpi-ws281x-led/README.md

 }
 ```

+**Driver Configuration**

 - `dma` - The DMA channel to use for the leds.
 - `frequency` - The frequency of the PWM channel.

+**Channel Configuration**

 - `gpio` - The GPIO pin the driver should use.
 - `invert` - Whether to invert the output signal.
 - `count` - The number of leds to initialize the driver with.
 - `type` - The type of the strip.
 - `brightness` - The brighness of the strip.

 A channel will be created for every object with a count in the configuration.
-The GPIO pin defaults to 18 and then 15 if it is taken.
+The GPIO pin defaults to 18 and then 13 if it is taken.

 **Example:**